russell-cooks/live-video-analytics/utilities/rtspsim-live555/how-to-add-videos.md

 # Copying your own videos into a folder for RTSPsim

 [Binding](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-access-host-storage-from-module?view=iotedge-2018-06) is a method used to link module storage to device storage.
-This method is typically used by the rtspsim module for access to the video file that is going be live streamed.
+This method is typically used by the RTSPSim module for access to the video file that is going be live streamed.

 First, upload your video to a public blob container in an Azure Storage Account **OR** Upload your video to GitHub